 When it comes to the screen, there are tempting reasons to choose the iPhone 8 Plus – it might be a little smaller, but its sharper and perfect for video, and otherwise there's little quality difference.

 However in every other way, the iPhone 11 is its superior.
 From the extra screen size to the quality of the camera to the battery life to the future-proofing of the processor, it's a wiser investment.
 Especially when you take into account that you get Apple's global warranty when buying the iPhone 11 new.
+You can learn more about the iPhone 8.

 See today's best deals on both iPhones below.